chesslablab/react-board/README.md

 - `stateBoard` represents the state of the component.
 - `filterMove` allows to implement pre-processing logic for chess moves.
 - `handleMove` allows to implement validation logic for chess moves.
+- `styleBoard` allows to customize the styles of the component.

 ```js
 import { ClassicalBoard } from '@chesslablab/reactblab';